manuel-rhdt/master-thesis/docs/01-information-and-noise.md

 ### Information Transmission for Time-Varying Signals

 Biochemical networks may store information about the signal in the time-dependency of the response, for example in cellular Ca^2+^ signaling information seems to be encoded in the timing and duration of Calcium bursts [@2010:Tostevin;@2008:Boulware;@2020:Richards].
 For the case where the signal can be regarded as slowly changing with respect to the response, Cepeda-Humerez, et. al. propose a Monte-Carlo technique for the estimation of the MI that includes information that is stored in the full temporal dynamics of the response @2019:Cepeda-Humerez.
-As described in the article, that method is limited to situations where there can only be finitely many discrete signals.
+As described in their work, that method is limited to situations that are well-described by a finite number of discrete signals.

 Often however, biochemical networks not only respond to instantaneous signal levels but also to changes in the signal over time. [reference needed].
 Therefore, we build on the technique in @2019:Cepeda-Humerez by extending it to allow for time-varying, stochastic signals as well.
 In this way we aim to find a novel way to compute the MI for time-varying signals _and_ responses for general biochemical networks.